tvlooy/php-pledge/README.md

 ## Requirements

 This extension works with >= 7.2 and needs at least OpenBSD 6.4.
-Note that with PHP >= 7.4 this extension is useless you can use the Foreign Function Interface (FFI) extension that is in core to call libc functions:
+Note that with PHP >= 7.4 this extension is useless.
+You can use the Foreign Function Interface (FFI) extension that is in core to call libc functions:

 ```bash
 $ cat test_ffi.php